ifti-22/assignment-5-app/README.md

 3. What does the `useState` hook do, and where did you use it in this project?

-Ans: `useState` lets a React component store and update data.
-I used it in `TechnologySection.tsx` to store the selected technologies, loading status, and error state.
+Ans: useState lets a React component store and update data.
+I used it in "TechnologySection.tsx" to store the selected technologies, loading status, and error state.

 4. What does the `useEffect` hook do, and why did you need it to load the JSON data?

-Ans: `useEffect` runs code after a component renders.
-I used it in `TechnologySection.tsx` to fetch the technology JSON data when the component loads.
+Ans: useEffect runs code after a component renders.
+I used it in "TechnologySection.tsx" to fetch the technology JSON data when the component loads.

 5. Why does every item in a `.map()` list need a unique `key` prop?

-Ans: React uses the `key` to identify each item in a list.
+Ans: React uses the "key" to identify each item in a list.
 A unique key helps React efficiently update the correct item when the list changes.

 6. What is conditional rendering?
 Show one place you used it.